USD ($)

 In this example, the router in the computer network has two interfaces.
 The router network interface GigabitEthernet0/0 is connected to the LAN with the IP address 192.168.1.1, and the network interface GigabitEthernet0/1 is connected to another network called Internet with the IP address 10.0.0.1.

 The "ip route" command sets the default gateway for the network router, specifying that any traffic with unknown destinations should be forwarded to the IP address 10.0.0.254.
-Sometimes this refers a gateway in a computer network or just a gateway network.
+Sometimes this refers to a gateway in a computer network or just a gateway network.

 banner image

-When a device sends data to another device within the same LAN, the Layer 2 switch examines the MAC addresses in the Ethernet frames and forwards them to the correct destination port.
+In an office network, a Layer 2 switch connects multiple computers and devices within a local area network (LAN).
+When a device sends data to another device on the same LAN, the switch checks the MAC addresses in the data packets and forwards them to the correct port.

 Here is the configuration of a Layer 2 switch.